Cosmic Queries – Dimensional Leaking

 That's not my first thought.

 Then the Office of Planetary Protection really has to think hard.
+Are we going to put a submarine? right, that goes down there?
+Do we want something that goes below the surface?

+And in that case, how do we protect the ecosystem?
+Do we have any idea?
 And the good thing about Europa is the ice cracks, water comes up and refreezes.

 So there's a suggestion that if we just pitch tent on the surface, let it slowly sink.

-we could dig up some of the material that came up and froze and then thaw it out and possibly see
+We could dig up some of the material that came up and froze and then thaw it out and possibly see

 without having to call fish that happen to get caught up in it.